-Historic Resources
+Cultural Resources

-Background research conducted for the cultural resources survey identified four historic properties formally listed in the New Jersey State Register of Historic Places (also referred to as the "New Jersey Register" and herein abbreviated as "NJR") and National Register of Historic Places (NRHP) or determined to be eligible for listing in the NRHP within the Area of Potential Effect (APE)-Architecture.
+Background research identified four historic properties formally listed in the New Jersey State Register of Historic Places (also referred to as the "New Jersey Register" and herein abbreviated as "NJR") and National Register of Historic Places (NRHP) or determined to be eligible for listing in the NRHP within the Area of Potential Effect (APE)-Architecture.
 An additional archaeological historic property in the APE-Archaeology was formally determined eligible for listing in the NRHP.
 The New Jersey Historic Preservation Office (NJHPO) has made a formal determination of eligibility for the NBB and Port Authority Administration Building (Building 260) in the APE-Architecture.
 As such, the cultural resources survey also considered project effects on both historic resources.
-In separate NJHPO technical assistance correspondence, NJHPO concurred with the assessment that the NB-HCE apart from the NBB is not recommended as eligible for listing on the NHRP.
+In separate NJHPO technical assistance correspondence, NJHPO concurred with the assessment that the NB-HCE apart from the NBB is not recommended as eligible for listing on the NRHP.